All Souls Procession All Souls Procession

 Come and enjoy the experience in a way that works for you.

-The Procession is what you make of it.
-Allow yourself to flow into an experience of real community, where we interact in ways that are different, authentic to our nature, and open to our feelings.
+Allow yourself to flow into an experience of real community, where we interact in ways that are sacred, authentic to our nature, and open to our feelings.

-While there is lots to look at during the Procession, it is not primarily a spectator event.
+While there is lots to look at during the Procession, it is not a spectator event.
 You will have the deepest experience if you get involved, even if that’s something as simple as pinning a photo of a loved one to your shirt.

 DON’T